Terms of Agreement

 - regular temporary faculty, management or staff employment procedures.

+A Special Consultant appointments is considered an employee of the specific campus assigning work and making payment and is subject to the CSU Background Check Policy.
 Special Consultant appointments are approved only for the dates, daily rate, and total number of days specified in this agreement.
 Any changes in the period of employment, the daily rate, the total number of days authorized, or assignment must be submitted on a new agreement form.

 If the assignment as described in this agreement is not completed or is not completed in a satisfactory manner, the University reserves the right to cancel this contract or to reduce the total number of days for which payment will be made.